gohyperr/hecs/packages/hecs-plugin-core/README.md

 }
 ```

-### Select
+### Select (Type)

-The `Select` type works exactly like a `String` but is recognized specifically as a value from a list of options.
+The `Select` type works exactly like a `String` but is differentiated for validation reasons.
+It is recognized specifically as a value from a list of options.

 ```js
 import { Component } from 'hecs'